Jimmy Olsen: JLA: The Nail

-An alternate universe variant of Jimmy Olsen from Earth-898 appears in JLA: The Nail.
-This version is an assistant to Lex Luthor who was genetically modified to gain Kryptonian superpowers.
-However, this eventually causes his body to destabilize and die.
+JLA: The Nail is set in an alternate reality in which a nail punctures a tire on the Kents' car, preventing them from finding the spaceship containing a baby Kal-El; subsequently, Kal-El never becomes Superman.
+Jimmy Olsen, an aide to Metropolis mayor Lex Luthor, is revealed to be the primary villain.
+Having discovered Superman's spaceship and using DNA samples to create numerous Bizarro clones, Luthor grafts Kryptonian DNA onto subjects, which inevitably causes them to die.
+Olsen survives the graft, but is driven insane, mentally transforming him into a Kryptonian determined to replace human life with Kryptonian life.
+Olsen plays up the public's fear of superheroes via propaganda, encouraging the popular view of them as alien invaders rather than the enhanced humans of the Justice Society, hoping to have them imprisoned so he can use their DNA as well in an attempt to create a stable template to create other new Kryptonians.

+When his identity is revealed, Olsen engages in a fight with the Justice League that spills into the local countryside.
+An Amish farmer attempts to stop Olsen but is blasted by his heat vision—which reveals that the farmer is an adult Kal-El.
+An Amish couple had raised Kal-El as a pacifist encouraged to ignore worldly affairs so that he could walk in righteousness.
+Olsen asks Kal-El to join him, claiming that they are virtually brothers with the same DNA.
+When Kal-El refuses, Olsen kills Kal-El's foster parents.
+During the subsequent battle, Olsen's body rejects the Kryptonian DNA, causing him to disintegrate.

 Frank Miller's Batman titles

-An alternate universe variant of Jimmy Olsen appears in The Dark Knight Returns and The Dark Knight Strikes Again.
+An alternate universe version of Jimmy Olsen appears in The Dark Knight Returns and The Dark Knight Strikes Again.

-An alternate universe variant of Jimmy Olsen who became a reporter for the Gotham Gazette appears in All Star Batman & Robin, the Boy Wonder #6.
+An alternate universe version of Jimmy Olsen who became a reporter for the Gotham Gazette appears in All Star Batman & Robin, the Boy Wonder #6.

 Superman: Red Son

-An alternate universe variant of Jimmy Olsen from Earth-30 appears in Superman: Red Son.
+An alternate universe version of Jimmy Olsen from Earth-30 appears in Superman: Red Son.
 This version is a CIA agent who later becomes Vice President of the United States under Lex Luthor.

 Superman: Kal

-An alternate universe variant of Jimmy Olsen from Earth-395 appears in Superman: Kal.
+An alternate universe version of Jimmy Olsen from Earth-395 appears in Superman: Kal.
 This version is Jamie Ollson, an alchemist and teacher to Merlin.

 Superman: Emperor Joker

-An alternate universe variant of Jimmy Olsen who serves the Joker appears in the Emperor Joker storyline.
+An alternate universe version of Jimmy Olsen who serves the Joker appears in the Emperor Joker storyline.

 All-Star Superman

-An alternate universe variant of Jimmy Olsen appears in All-Star Superman.
+An alternate universe version of Jimmy Olsen appears in All-Star Superman.

 Flashpoint

-An alternate timeline variant of Jimmy Olsen appears in Flashpoint.
-This version is a secret agent working for Cyborg before being killed in action and replaced by Lois Lane.
+An alternate timeline version of Jimmy Olsen appears in Flashpoint.
+This version is a secret agent working for Cyborg before he is killed in action and replaced by Lois Lane.

 Earth 2

-An alternate universe variant of Jimmy Olsen from Earth-2 appears in Earth 2.
+An alternate universe version of Jimmy Olsen from Earth-2 appears in Earth 2.
 This version is a hacktivist who later fuses with a Mother Box, becoming a New God with intangibility and technopathy.